A Framework of Inertial Alternating Direction Method of Multipliers for Non-Convex Non-Smooth Optimization: Introduction

 In this paper, we propose iADMM, a framework of inertial alternating direction methods of multipliers, for solving the nonconvex nonsmooth problem~\eqref{model}.
 When no extrapolation is used, iADMM becomes a general ADMM framework that employs the minimization-majorization principle in each block update.
 For the first time in the \emph{nonconvex} nonsmooth setting of Problem~\eqref{model}, we study ADMM and its inertial version combined with the MM principle when updating each block of variables.
 Moreover, our framework allows to use an over-relaxation parameter $\alpha \in (0,2)$ to set $\alpha \beta$ as the constant stepsize for updating the dual variable $\omega$.
-Note that $\alpha=1$ is the standard choice in the nonconvex setting, see, e.g., \cite{HongADMM2020,Li2015,Wang2019}.
-In the convex setting, \cite{Gabay1976} showed that $ \alpha$ can be chosen in $(0,2)$.
-However, in the nonconvex setting, most of the works assume that $ \alpha\in \big( 0, \frac{1+\sqrt{5}}{2}\big)$, see, e.g.,~\cite{Fazel2013,Yang2017}.
+Note that $\alpha=1$, see, e.g., \cite{HongADMM2020,Li2015,Wang2019}, or $ \alpha\in \big( 0, \frac{1+\sqrt{5}}{2}\big)$, see, e.g.,~\cite{Fazel2013,Yang2017}, are the standard choices in the nonconvex setting.
 Recently, \cite{Bot2020} proposed proximal ADMM that use $\alpha\in (0,2)$ for solving a special case of the nonconvex Problem~\eqref{model} with $s=1$ and $\mathcal A=-\mathcal I$.

-Under mild assumptions, we analyse the subsequential convergence guarantee for the generated sequence of iADMM and ADMM in parallel.
-When $F(x) + h(y)$ satisfies the K{\L} property and $\alpha=1$, we prove the global convergence for the generated sequence.
-Finally, we apply the proposed framework to solve a class of Problem~\eqref{LRR} and report its numerical results to illustrate the efficacy of iADMM.
+Under standard assumptions and $\alpha\in (0,2)$, we analyse the subsequential convergence for the generated sequence of iADMM and ADMM.
+When $F(x) + h(y)$ satisfies the Kurdyka-{\L}ojasiewicz (K{\L}) property and $\alpha=1$, we prove the global convergence \hien{and provide the convergence rate for the generated sequence.
+We would like to emphasize that although proving convergence towards a critical point has become a typical task when considering the nonconvex nonsmooth Problem~\eqref{model}, see e.g., \cite{Bot2020,Li2015,Wang2019}, the techniques to accomplish this task heavily depend on the considered algorithms and the involved assumptions.
+As far as we are aware of, this has not been done for ADMM used in combination with the MM principle and inertial terms for the primal variables. }

+Finally, we apply the proposed framework to solve a class of nonconvex low-rank representation to illustrate the efficacy of iADMM.
+More specifically, in order to illustrate the effect of MM procedure in Algorithm~\ref{alg:iADMM}, we use suitable surrogate functions such that each block of variables has a close-form update rule (thus, we do not need to use an outer optimization solver to find a solution for the corresponding subproblem), see details in Section \ref{sec:numerical_surrogate}.
+In order to illustrate the acceleration effect of Algorithm~\ref{alg:iADMM}, we also employ inertial terms and the extrapolation parameters are appropriately chosen to guarantee \emph{a global convergence}, see details in Section \ref{sec:numerical_parameter}.
+Indeed, the numerical results presented in Section~\ref{sec:numerical_experiment} (see also Appendix~\ref{sec:addexp} and Appendix~\ref{appendix:NMF}) empirically show the significant acceleration effect of using inertial terms.